akka/akka-persistence-cassandra/README.md

 - `cassandra-journal.replication-strategy`.
 Replication strategy to use.
 SimpleStrategy or NetworkTopologyStrategy
 - `cassandra-journal.replication-factor`.
 Replication factor to use when a keyspace is created by the plugin.
 Default value is `1`.
 - `cassandra-journal.data-center-replication-factors`.
 Replication factor list for data centers, e.g. ["dc1:3", "dc2:2"].
 Is only used when replication-strategy is NetworkTopologyStrategy.
+- `cassandra-journal."max-message-batch-size"`.
+Maximum number of messages that will be batched when using `persistAsync`.
+Also used as the max batch size for deletes.
 - `cassandra-journal.target-partition-size`.
 Target number of messages per cassandra partition.
 Default value is 5000000.
 Will only go above the target if you use persistAll and persistAllAsync **Do not change this setting after table creation** (not checked yet).
 - `cassandra-journal.max-result-size`.
 Maximum number of entries returned per query.
 Queries are executed recursively, if needed, to achieve recovery goals.
 Default value is 50001.
 - `cassandra-journal.write-consistency`.
 Write consistency level.
 Default value is `QUORUM`.